mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 The and operator (`&`) Performs an intersection of two intermediate query results, combining word positions for successful matches.

-`Food & Burger` searches for items containing both `"food"` and `"burger"` at any position, and in any field.
+`Food & Burger` searches for documents containing both `"food"` and `"burger"` at any position, and in any field.

 (Alternatively `Food Burger` will have the same effect as the default operator between query parts is an `&`.)